 It also has a devastating impact on athletic performance.

 It is important to note that RED-S can occur in individuals of varying body shapes and sizes.
-There is no “one size fits all” when it comes to energy deficiency, disordered eating, and adverse effects of not consuming adequate nutrition.
+There is no “one size fits all” when it comes to energy deficiency, disordered eating, and adverse effects of not consuming enough calories.